 On the following dates, the SU will not be open:

-The Engagement team are unavailable on 11 and 12 August.
+The Engagement team are unavailable from 12 - 28th July.

 Alternatively, visit our meet the team page to see the specific contact details for the team you’re looking for.